anuragl94/customizable-yearbook/README.md

 2. Any 'important' tags given in the 'customized' CSS will be removed.

 3. All this generated CSS will be added to a new file which will be stored in the student's folder.

+#Instructions

+* Clone the repository onto your system with suitable permissions.

+* Add a new virtualhost that points to the location of the cloned repository.

+* Reload apache2.

+* Make sure `mod_rewrite` and `mod_headers` modules are enabled.

+* You're good to go.